AzizZayed/3D-Maze-Generator-XOJO/README.md

 # Maze-Generator-XOJO

 The algorithm used is called the Recursive Backtracker.
 I take the maze and render it in 3D with OpenGL and created a maze game out of it with different 3D models for different players.
+3D models are made with blender.
 I used a software called XOJO.
 It uses the language REALbasic derived from the BASIC object-oriented programming language.
 This is the language and IDE I used in my High School programming classes.

 BTW some names are in French, most in English.
 I went to a French High School.